 All employees covered by this agreement may be required to carry electronic communication devices and keep them activated during break and lunch periods.
-Employees called back to work during a break or lunch period may be required to report to their assignments within ten minutes.
+Employees called back to work during a paid break or paid lunch period shall be required to report to their assignments within ten (10) minutes.